White House Unveils Counter-Extremism Plan

-Traditionally, the Department of Justice or the FBI has taken the lead on outreach and officials say they will continue to be involved.
+Traditionally, the Department of Justice or the FBI has taken the lead on outreach, and officials say they will continue to be involved.
 What has changed is the emphasis.
-Local agencies that have day-to-day interaction with at-risk communities are perfectly positioned: by addressing individual problems within the community they not only help resident, they also whittle down the list of grievances that might eventually lead to violent extremism.
+Local agencies that have day-to-day interaction with at-risk communities are perfectly positioned: By addressing individual problems within the community they not only help residents, they also whittle down the list of grievances that might eventually lead to violent extremism.

-The report focuses on three existing models: gangs, law enforcement trust initiatives, and safe school programs.
-The comprehensive gang model is basically a community-led response to gangs by providing educational and vocational training and a focus on intervening before kids get mixed up with wrong people.
-The law enforcement trust initiatives will hold roundtables that allow community leaders to help cops distinguish, for example, between an innocent cultural behavior and possible criminal activity.
-Safe school programs have worked to decrease violence in the schools.
+The report focuses on three existing models: gangs, law enforcement trust initiatives, and safe-school programs.
+The comprehensive gang model is basically a community-led response to gangs by providing educational and vocational training and a focus on intervening before kids get mixed up with the wrong people.
+The law enforcement trust initiatives will hold round tables that allow community leaders to help cops distinguish, for example, between an innocent cultural behavior and possible criminal activity.
+Safe-school programs have worked to decrease violence in the schools.

 The White House strategy goes to great pains to not single out Muslims.
-"This strategy prioritizes al-Qaeda and affiliates, but we've also applied this toward all kinds of violent extremism," McDonough said.
+"This strategy prioritizes al-Qaida and affiliates, but we've also applied this toward all kinds of violent extremism," McDonough said.

-Increasingly, studies of extremist groups show that it doesn't matter whether someone is an al-Qaeda sympathizer, white supremacist, or violent anti-government activist; they all tend to go through a similar process.
-It turns out that ideology may not necessarily be the driving factor that takes young people and turns them into violent Islamists or Neo-Nazis or gang bangers.
+Increasingly, studies of extremist groups show that it doesn't matter whether someone is an al-Qaida sympathizer, white supremacist, or violent anti-government activist; all tend to go through a similar process.
+It turns out that ideology may not necessarily be the driving factor that takes young people and turns them into violent Islamists or neo-Nazis or gangbangers.
 Just as important are community and identity.

 As a result, the thinking is that same strategies that might apply to a young man toying with becoming a neo-Nazi would also apply to just about anyone wooed by violent extremist rhetoric.
 "Violent extremist groups are fundamentally sowing division," said the NSC's Quintan Wiktorowicz.
 "We will push back against the full scope of different violent ideologies with an inclusive, positive narrative."

-A conference sponsored by Google in Dublin, Ireland, at the end of July brought a number of former violent extremists — neo-Nazis, Islamists, skinheads — together on one stage to talk about their experiences.
-What was striking was they shared a similar story whether they were from a well-to-do suburb in Wisconsin or a small village in Nigeria: They were restless youths who lacked an identity growing up and found an identity within their respective extremist groups.
-The new White House strategy aims to make sure these young people feel they have an identity and a place in society instead.
+A conference sponsored by Google in Dublin at the end of July brought a number of former violent extremists – neo-Nazis, Islamists and skinheads – together on one stage to talk about their experiences.
+What was striking was that they shared a similar story whether they were from a suburb in the Midwest or a village in Africa.
+They were restless young men who were searching for an identity and they joined extremists groups to find one.
+The new White House strategy aims to make sure young people don't fall into this pattern, and feel they have an identity and a place in society instead.